Timothy Leary: Post-Millbrook

 At the end of 1967, Leary moved to Laguna Beach, California, and made many friends in Hollywood.
 "When he married his third wife, Rosemary Woodruff, in 1967, the event was directed by Ted Markland of Bonanza.
 All the guests were on acid."

-In the late 1960s and early 1970s, Leary formulated his eight-circuit model of consciousness in collaboration with writer Brian Barritt.
+In the late 1960s and early 1970s, Leary formulated what became his eight-circuit model of consciousness in collaboration with writer Brian Barritt.
 The essay "The Seven Tongues of God" claimed that human brains have seven circuits producing seven levels of consciousness.
-An eighth circuit was added in the 1973 pamphlet Neurologic, written with Joanna Leary while he was in prison.
-This eighth-circuit idea was not exhaustively formulated until the publication of Exo-Psychology by Leary and Robert Anton Wilson's Cosmic Trigger in 1977.
+This later became seven circuits in Leary's 1973 monograph Neurologic, which he wrote while he was in prison.
+The eight-circuit idea was not exhaustively formulated until the publication of Exo-Psychology by Leary and Robert Anton Wilson's Cosmic Trigger in 1977.
 Wilson contributed to the model after befriending Leary in the early 1970s, and used it as a framework for further exposition in his book Prometheus Rising, among other works.

 Leary believed that the first four of these circuits ("the Larval Circuits" or "Terrestrial Circuits") are naturally accessed by most people at transition points in life such as puberty.
 The second four circuits ("the Stellar Circuits" or "Extra-Terrestrial Circuits"), Leary wrote, were "evolutionary offshoots" of the first four that would be triggered at transition points as humans evolve further.
 These circuits, according to Leary, would equip humans to live in space and expand consciousness for further scientific and social progress.
 Leary suggested that some people might trigger these circuits sooner through meditation, yoga, or psychedelic drugs specific to each circuit.
 He suggested that the feelings of floating and uninhibited motion sometimes experienced with marijuana demonstrated the purpose of the higher four circuits.
 The function of the fifth circuit was to accustom humans to life at a zero gravity environment.
 Leary did not specify the location of the eight circuits in any brain structures, neural organization, or chemical pathways.
 He wrote that a higher intelligence "located in interstellar nuclear-gravitational-quantum structures" gave humans the eight circuits.
 A "U.F.O. message" was encoded in human DNA.